Alpine crossing Merano - Lake Garda

 - Arrival, possibly parking fee

-Day 1: The meeting point is at 10:00 am at the Texelbergbahn valley station.
+Day 1: Meeting point is at 10:00 am at the Texelbergbahn valley station.
 From there, the Texelbahn cable car takes us up to the Giggelberg (1,565 m).
-This is the start of one of the most beautiful sections of the Merano High Mountain Trail through the wild landscape of the Texel Group.
-Numerous vantage points offer wonderful views of the Adige Valley deep below and across to the glaciers of the Ortler region.
-A highlight is the suspension bridge over the 1000-step gorge, before the cable car from Unterstell takes us back down into the valley to Naturns.
-Overnight stay in the hotel.
-Ascent 450 m / descent 700 m, time 3 h
+Here starts one of the most beautiful sections of the Merano High Altitude Trail through the wild landscape of the Texel Group.
+Numerous vantage points offer us magnificent views of the Adige Valley deep below and across to the glaciers of the Ortler region.
+A highlight is the suspension bridge over the 1000-step gorge before the cable car takes us from Unterstell back down into the valley to Naturno.
+Overnight stay at the hotel.
+Ascent 450 hm / descent 700 hm, time 3 h

-Day 2In the morning, we take public transport from Naturns to Latsch.
-From there, a small chairlift takes us comfortably to the Tarscher Alm (1,940 m).
+Day 2: With public transport we go in the morning from Naturns to Latsch.
+From there we reach comfortably with a small chair lift to the Tarscher Alm (1.940 m).
 There we start our ascent up to the Tarscher Pass (2,530 m).
 We continue to enjoy the view of the Ortler group and can already see the steep rocky peaks of the Dolomites in the distance.
 We hike down to the Kuppelwieser Alm, where we can enjoy an excellent apple or poppy seed strudel!
-After a short hike, a bus takes us via St. Nikolaus to St. Gertraud.
+After a short hike a bus takes us via St. Nikolaus to St. Gertraud.
 Overnight stay in St. Gertraud.
-Ascent 600 m / descent 600 m / walking time 5 h
+Ascent 600 hm / descent 600 hm/ walking time 5 h

-Day 8: Return together to the Texelberg cable car.
+Day 8: Joint return journey to the Texelberg cable car.

 Note on program changes:

-Good physical condition, good stamina, sure-footedness, a head for heights and stamina for daily stages with approx. 8 kg of luggage of approx. 7 hours walking time, ascents of up to 1,300 m and 5 hours in ascent, descents of up to 1,250 m.
-Good preparation is half the battle for multi-day hikes: Get used to your hiking boots and to carrying your rucksack.
-The best way to practise this is on hikes with comparable differences in altitude.
-For your targeted preparation, we recommend our Intensive training in surefootedness and head for heights
+Good physical condition, sure-footedness, head for heights and endurance for daily stages with approx. 8 kg luggage of approx. 7 hours walking time, ascents up to 1.300 Hm and 5 hours in the ascent, descents up to 1.250 Hm.
+Good preparation is half the battle for multi-day hikes: Get used to your mountain boots and to carrying a backpack.
+The best way to practice this is on hikes with comparable altitude differences.
+For your specific preparation we recommend our Intensive training in surefootedness and head for heights

 Thomas Storck